 - Improve efficiency and minimise keystrokes with operator automatically progressing to the next character or field needing review.

-- Enable end user monitoring and troubleshooting with operators can review unclear characters, fields and duplicate images.
+- Enable end user monitoring and troubleshooting with operators able to review unclear characters, fields and duplicate images.

 - Enhance security by matching verified fields to database data.